ipfs/specs/UNIXFS.md

 For files comprised of a single block, the 'Type' field will be set to 'File', 'filesize' will be set to the total number of bytes in the file and the file data will be stored in the 'Data' field.

-The serialized size of a UnixFS node must not exceed 256KiB in order to work will with the [Bitswap] protocol.

 ## Metadata

 UnixFS currently supports two optional metadata fields: